sifis-home/wp2-documents/wp2-deliverable-2.2/apis-labels.md

 ![Architecture](./resources/labels.png){#fig:architecture}

-As shown in Figure, the SIFIS-Home Developer APIs are designed to extend and improve service level APIs such as those offered by WebThings or Yggio.
+As shown in Figure @fig:architecture, the SIFIS-Home Developer APIs are designed to extend and improve service level APIs such as those offered by WebThings or Yggio.
 The SIFIS-Home developers APIs build upon this already existing model, which is used to abstract from the specific producer-based implementation of functionalities used to provide generic services, such as "Switch on Light", "Open Lock", "Increase Temperature", etc.
 Following the Web of Things terminology, we can name these services "Capabilities".
 The Capabilities help developers of third-party applications to provide applications able to invoke these generic services, without having to be worried about the actual implementation which in general is device specific.